Kriesse/urbanraum/_workshops/unfolding-poetry.md

   The Workshop is OPEN TO EVERYONE with a sincere interest in the matter.
 Please feel very welcome to join if you desire so.
   And of course specifically directed to poets, writers, dancers, performers, actors/actresses, theatre artists, singers, musicians, multidisciplinary artist... that wanna expand their practice and try out new approaches and practices.

+  ///

+  Prior Booking and Payment is required to participate in the Workshop.
+Limited spots.

+  CONTACT:
+  danceverses@gmail.com

 description_de: |
   s.
 English description